 Both dishes today are considered replacement or substitutions meals.
-The substitute normal carb heavy ingredients with vegetables.
+The substitute normal carb-heavy ingredients with vegetables.
 The idea is that they are healthier.
 The truth or lie of this depends on the diet plan you have.
 I am more concerned with taste.
 The vegetables add in a nice crisp flavor while taking on the flavor palates you cook them with.
 To get them right you do need a few tools, my other recipes did not need.

 The rice’s flavor is a bit nuttier than rice.
 But the consistency is decent and comes across as rice or couscous like.
-If you blend too much it because a paste much like mashed potatoes.
+If you blend too much it becomes a paste much like mashed potatoes.
 In fact, my recipe can be used to make a mashed potato recipe, I just like the rice version.
-With the large chunks, I can get it to add in a bit of crunch like a fried rice that makes it a bit yummier.
+With the large chunks, I can get it to add in a bit of crunch like fried rice that makes it a bit yummier.
 I have also added in a bit of soy sauce in the past for extra flavor.
-Remember for every half cup of soy sauce add in about a table spoon of sugar while cooking.
+Remember for every half cup of soy sauce add in about a tablespoon of sugar while cooking.
 It causes a caramelization needed when frying with soy sauce.
 This rice is also great for kimchi fried rice and other fried rice dishes.
 The picture included is the rice as a side for a wonderful salmon I will add a recipe for later

-The zucchini noodles take on the flavor of whatever you are cooking for a spicy spaghetti or other noodle dish.
+The zucchini noodles take on the flavor of whatever you are cooking for a spicy spaghetti or other noodle dishes.
 I have used the noodles for fettuccini and pad thai, with fettuccini being the best so far if you like garlic.
 The noodles have all the right consistency without the wheat heaviness of standard noodles.
-They take on the flavors, while making spices feel less hot because they are so fresh.
+They take on the flavors while making spices feel less hot because they are so fresh.
 I was worried the first time I made it that it would not cook enough, but you can actually serve them cold without ever cooking them.
 Adding them to the sauce while boiling though helps open the vegetable’s palate to drink in the spices and flavors.
 The real trick is allowing them to be uncooked enough to keep the crunch, while cooked enough to take in the spice.